ampize/docs/content/docs/guides/crawl.md

 You can optionally set crawl jobs to repeat automatically.

 During crawls, only new items are extracted.
-Items are updated when displayed by a visitor in the AMP site, and will be deleted if the source page doesn't exist anymore.
+Items are updated when viewed by a visitor in the AMP site, and will be deleted if the source page doesn't exist anymore.

 ## Settings